luisdecker/X510UR-Hackintosh/README.md

 This is a work in progress guide, that shows only what worked for me.
 I'm not any kind of hackintosh expert nor have access to a myriad of hardwares, so, I will only answer questions about this specific hardware and some related ones (VivoBook X510* mostly)

+## Bootloader

+Actually I'm using OpenCore 0.6.6 as bootloader.
+The actual installation of the OS is a **Big Sur** update from a previous Mojave that I did with clover, so if you are doing a fresh install, follow the [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/)

+## Status of the system

+### :heavycheckmark: Networking
+I'm using [itlwm](https://openintelwireless.github.io/itlwm/) to enable the Intel Wifi card (Intel(R) Dual Band Wireless AC 8275).

-#### Networking
+#### Relevant Kexts
-The only tested networking sollution in my build was Android usb-tethering my wifi connection.
-You can test a external wifi card or ethernet card.
+- AirportItlwm.kext

-#### Graphics
+### :heavycheckmark: Graphics
 Only intel integrated HD620 shared memory graphics are avaible.
 The 930MX is explicitly deactivated.
+Following some [directions](https://www.reddit.com/r/hackintosh/comments/gjksrk/smbios_framebuffer_and_performance/), I configured it as as UHD617 due to performance issues.

+#### Relevant Kexts:
+- WhateverGreen.kext

-#### Pointing device
+### :heavycheckmark: Pointing device and keyboard
-You may need a usb mouse to install the hack, as touchpad wont work until later on.
+You may need a usb mouse to install the hack, as touchpad may wont work until later on.

+#### Relevant Kexts:
+- VoodooI2C.kext
+- VoodooI2CHID.kext
+- VoodooPS2Controller.kext

+### :heavycheckmark: Bluetooth
+Working normally with the devices I use.

+#### Relevant Kexts
+- IntelBluetoothInjector.kext
+- IntelBluetoothFirmware.kext

+### :heavycheckmark: Battery Measurement
+Working normally, but reporting *Service Needed*, but wont affect anything.

+#### Relevant Kexts
+- SMCBatteryManager.kext

+#### Relevant DSDT's
+- SSDT-BATT.aml

+### :heavycheckmark: Sound
+:heavy_check_mark: Internal speakers

+:heavy_check_mark: Internal Microphone

+:heavy_check_mark: Bluetooth Speakers

+:heavy_check_mark: USB Microphone

+#### Relavant Kexts
+- AppleALC.kext

+### CPU power scheduling
+I tuned CPUFriend (Using CPUFriendFriend) to a more performance-oriented frequecy scheduler.

+#### Relevant Kexts
+- CPUFriend.kext

+### :x: Sleep
+Currently not working.
+Didn't tried to fix it at all.

-## EFI
+# EFI
-The EFI folder I use to boot my Hack.
-Have fixes that I found in a lot of places, thanks to the original authors of every kext, DSDT patch and config.plist present.
+The EFI folder attached is the one I use to boot my Hack.
+The kexts attached are the ones recommended by OpenCore Install Guide, and the ones listed above.
+Fixes intel graphics, touchpad, battery indicator, audio, bluetooth and Wifi.

-Fixes intel graphics, touchpad, battery indicator, audio, and android USB tethering (as X510UR dons't have a ethernet port and the default intel wifi card is not compatible)

 # Guide
-(Scratch)

-### 1) Prepare bootable usb stick and Install
-I followed the process described [here](https://github.com/nguyentrucxinh/ASUS-VivoBook-X510UQR-Hackintosh/blob/master/Guide.md).
-Check your BIOS configuration and follow the guide.
-Stop before "Post Installation"

-You may move the EFI folder to the EFI folder of the installation media so it can boot.

-### 2) Copy EFI folder to you EFI/ESP folder
-This will enable you to boot from the installed MacOS.
-Check your boot options to boot from clover.

-### 3) ????

-### 4) Profit!
+Follow the [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/).
+Some DSDT's, kexts and configurations here presented may be used before the install to fix some of the issues I mentioned above.